graijo/java-tutorial/README.md

 $$<
 ### Step 12: Introducing ```?:```, The Ternary Operator
 - - -

+The operators indicate what action or operation to perform.
+The operands indicate what items to apply the action to.

 The ternary operator ```?:``` is a logical operator, that works on three operands.
 Its functioning is similar to an ```if```-```else``` statement (Checking for just ```2``` conditions).
 Exactly one  of the two expressions is guaranteed to match.